lasik surgeons

 Contacts and Lasik

-Contact lenses can affect outcomes for Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik and NearVision CK.
+Contact lenses can affect outcomes for Lasik, Bladeless Lasik, PRK, LASEK, and Epi-Lasik.

 Contacts must be removed days to months before having Lasik.

-Contact lenses must be removed long before calculations are made for receiving conventional or custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, or NearVision CK to assure the most accurate and predictable outcome.
+Contact lenses must be removed long before calculations are made for receiving conventional or custom wavefront Lasik, Bladeless Lasik, PRK, LASEK, or Epi-Lasik, to assure the most accurate and predictable outcome.
 All contacts can effect changes to the cornea.
 Contact lenses can warp the cornea and the decreased oxygen to the cornea cause by extended contact lens wear can cause edema.
 These changes need to have dissipated before accurate measurements for Lasik can be performed.

 There is no universal agreement on how long someone should be out of contacts before Lasik.
 Some doctors will say a few days, others weeks or even months.
 Different procedures are more critical than others.
 We are probably a bit more conservative than most.